Victoria Recreation Ground: History

 The land on which the park sits was donated by Tankerville Chamberlayne to commemorate Queen Victoria's Diamond Jubilee in 1897.
 The event is recorded on a metal plaque on the park gates.
 It was opened and dedicated to the public by Princess Henry of Battenberg, the then Governor of the Isle of Wight, in 1902.
 This is recorded on a second metal plaque on the park gates.
 The facilities include a cricket pavilion.

 The land given was a field of Mr Chamberlayne's Priory Estate near to West Mill, which was said to be "very conveniently placed, being within ten minutes' walk of Newport Guildhall."
 The area covered nine acres and was said at that time to be worth around one thousand pounds.
+The land was at that time bounded on the north-west by the Freshwater, Yarmouth and Newport Railway; the intersection of the railway and an earlier field boundary accounts for the sharp "point" at the north end of the ground.

-However, as well as giving the land, Tankerville Chamberlayne also offered help in planting and laying out the site, writing in his letter to the Mayor of Newport on 15 March 1897, "I could send you a cargo of shrubs or young trees if they are wanted".
+As well as giving the land, Tankerville Chamberlayne also offered help in planting and laying out the site, writing in his letter to the Mayor of Newport on 15 March 1897, "I could send you a cargo of shrubs or young trees if they are wanted".
 Control and ownership of the land was vested in the Newport Town Council, with the proviso "I desire to saddle the gift with no restrictions except that it be always a recreation ground for the people".
 At the time of the offer, there was a crop of wheat growing in the field.

 Within a few months, the Corporation had raised subscriptions amounting to £717 15s 2d towards the recreation ground, £68 1s 6d towards a celebration fund, with £70 17s 8d left to the discretion of the committee.
 In addition to the ornamental layout of the ground, the plans included a cycle track, cricket pitch and a pavilion.
 However to realize all of these goals, the committee realized that it would need to raise more subscriptions, although it had no doubt that they would be forthcoming.